 Frequently Asked Questions

-When will CARES assistance funds be sent out?
+When were CARES assistance funds be sent out?

 On or by December 8, 2021, for all Calista Shareholders who applied by the original Nov.
 15 deadline.